Implications of a federal TikTok ban

 Muting a cultural phenomenon

 There’s no denying that TikTok has had a significant impact on U.S. culture in recent years.
-From dance trends and internet challenges to TikTokers making the jump from short-form video to television, something about the platform has engrossed many Americans.
-Popularity of the app has even contributed to what’s known as the “TikTokification” of content.
+From dance trends and internet challenges to TikTokers making the jump to television, the creativity of its users and the platform’s powerful recommendation engine has engrossed many Americans.
+Ahead of his congressional hearing, Chew attempted to position the app as “too big to ban” by announcing that TikTok had grown to 150 million active users in the U.S.

-So, what would it mean if that portion of internet culture were taken away?
+So, what would it mean if this portion of internet culture were taken away?
 Would those devoted to the latest trends simply move to another app?
 Would the TikTokification of content stall out?
-Most likely, another platform would step in to fill the void — several have already tried — but it’s difficult to predict who would come out on top.
+Given the profound impact TikTok has had on today’s culture, we expect that another platform would likely step in to fill the void.
+Several platforms have already tried, so it’s difficult to predict who would come out on top.

 What this could mean for marketers

 A ban could force companies to forfeit their profiles, but the lessons learned from forays into TikTok could still be applied to marketing efforts on other social networks.
 With similar content formats and algorithmic engines being incorporated into Instagram, Facebook, and YouTube, best practices would likely carry over onto these TikTok equivalents.
-And for those advertising on the platform, alternatives would need to be explored.
-Although they may be more elusive than other generations online, there are other options for reaching Gen Z.
+Although they may be more elusive than other generations online, there are other options for reaching Gen Z. Marketers hoping to target this generation of consumers would need to follow their migration in the event of a ban.

-Regardless of what happens next, marketers with sound social media channel and content strategies will still be able to reach and engage audiences online.
-An emphasis on meaningful and valuable content targeted to the right social media users will insulate marketing leaders from channel disruptions.
-And while TikTok’s future in the U.S. is uncertain, the strategies that have made brands and advertisers successful on TikTok can still be applied to other channels.
+Regardless of what happens next, marketers with flexible social media content and channel strategies will still be able to reach and engage their audiences online.
+An emphasis on meaningful and valuable content targeted to the right audiences will insulate marketing leaders from channel disruptions.
+And while TikTok’s future in the U.S. is uncertain, the strategies that have made brands and advertisers successful on TikTok can (and should!) be applied to other channels.